hahuyhoang411/MeptiC_Pharmacist-assistant/README.md

 This is the demo of MeptiC for BusiTech 2023

 MeptiC Copilot is a virtual assistant to prove the potential of AI could enhance the Vietnamese healthcare system.
+MeptiC Copilot aims to provide a comprehensive solution for solve challenges in Vietnamese hopitals.
 ![image](https://user-images.githubusercontent.com/64120343/231550602-9eb14aa0-4273-4e2f-8b25-0623ef112f08.png)

 # Reasons